aws-cloudformation/aws-cloudformation-resource-providers-kms/key/docs/README.md

 #### KeyUsage

-Determines the cryptographic operations for which you can use the AWS KMS Key.
+Determines the cryptographic operations for which you can use the AWS KMS key.
 The default value is ENCRYPT_DECRYPT.
-This property is required only for asymmetric AWS KMS Keys.
-You can't change the KeyUsage value after the AWS KMS Key is created.
+This property is required only for asymmetric AWS KMS keys.
+You can't change the KeyUsage value after the AWS KMS key is created.

 _Required_: No